investmentblockchain/IBP-Core/doc/tor.md

 	                is off by default behind a proxy.

 	-discover       When -externalip is specified, no attempt is made to discover local IPv4 or IPv6 addresses.
-If you icpro to run a dual stack, reachable from both Tor and IPv4 (or IPv6), you'll need to either pass your other addresses using -externalip, or explicitly enable -discover.
+If you ibp to run a dual stack, reachable from both Tor and IPv4 (or IPv6), you'll need to either pass your other addresses using -externalip, or explicitly enable -discover.
 	                Note that both addresses of a dual-stack system may be easily